dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

 ---

 The [Ethereum network](https://ethereum.org/en/what-is-ethereum/) provides a decentralised execution environment powered by the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM).
-The EVM executes _smart contracts_, the programs that encode the business logics of decentralised applications (dApps) running on the network.
+The EVM executes _smart contracts_, the programs that encode the business logic of decentralised applications (dApps) running on the network.
 Smart contracts on Ethereum can be written in high-level languages like [Solidity](https://docs.soliditylang.org/) or [Vyper](https://vyperlang.org), but must be compiled to **EVM bytecode** to be executed by the EVM.

 A single vulnerability in a smart contract can result in huge financial losses.